thuutri2710/headlime/CONTRIBUTING.md

 ## Contributing

-Hey, there! 👋 Any and all contributions are welcome.
+mHey, there! 👋 Any and all contributions are welcome.

 To lend a helping hand: